Reception 2024 - 2025

 Routines, Reminders & Messages

-• Phonics Reading Books - your child will bring home 2 x 'Phonics' reading books that match the sounds learned in phonics lessons.
-It is important for the children to re-read the books (at least 3 times) at home to help them become more fluent, begin to recognise words and to feel successful as a reader.
+Phonics Reading Books - Your child will bring home two books per week that match the sounds learned in phonics lessons.
+It is important for the children to re-read the books - at least 3 times at home - to help them become more fluent, begin to recognise words and to feel successful as a reader.
 We encourage the children to read once to sound out and blend all of the words, a second time to remember and begin to read a little more confidently and a third time to help their understanding of the book and be able to talk about it.
-Please ensure all books and the reading diary are kept in your child's book bag and brought in to school every day as we also read them in class.
-Books will be changed every Monday - we have very limited supplies of books so please ensure they are in school and availiable to be passed on to the next child.

 To find year group expectations for Maths, please click here, scroll down and click on the overview.